danyworks/resume/index.md

 * ⚡On a journey to achieve 10x growth.

     ```
-    In my perspective, DevOps embodies a contemporary nomenclature that encapsulates the responsibilities of a System Administrator, focusing on the automation of infrastructure and configuration tasks, particularly within the realm of hyperscaler cloud environments.
+    In my perspective, DevOps embodies a contemporary nomenclature that encapsulates the responsibilities
+    of a System Administrator, focusing on the automation of infrastructure and configuration tasks,
+    particularly within the realm of hyperscaler cloud environments.
+    In contrast to good old IT System Admin, the DevOps paradigm brought ample of automation with it.
+    such automation was not possible in the past.
     ```

 <p >